 Stroock & Stroock & Lavan (exclusive partner)

-Glenda del Monte Escalante (aka Glenda del E) is a multifaceted Afro Latin Soul artist from Cuba, who is passionate about being able to influence, inspire, motivate and collaborate the world with her music.
+Glenda del Monte Escalante (aka Glenda del E Music) is the pianist of Latin-Grammy Award winner and Latin Pop legend Alejadro Sanz.
+She is a multifaceted Afro Latin Soul artist from Cuba, who is passionate about being able to influence, inspire, motivate and collaborate the world with her music.
 Open to a variety of musical influences, from Classical piano repertoire and Cuban folklore, to Hip-Hop, R&B and Jazz, del E has managed to establish herself as an extremely talented versatile musician amongst diverse music circles in Havana, Miami, Toronto and currently in NYC.
 Her experience as a seasoned musician, educator and performer, has crossed barriers and frontiers, thus being able to collaborate with musicians from different cultures, ages, and music genres.
 Statement of Support: “Life without music will be a mistake and that’s why I believe in the power of the arts to promote health among young people.
 In my teens, arts filled me with joy and gave me the strength to move forward and accomplish my goals.
-I strongly support the idea of Transdiaspora Network providing the right tools, the right mindset and the right environment where youth can learn about HIV prevention and talk about the future without fears.”
-Artist Website – Watch LOVE, UNITY & PASSION campaign video (The use of the artist’s photo has been authorized by Glenda Escalante del Monte)
+I strongly support the idea of Transdiaspora Network providing the right tools, the right mindset and the right environment where youth can learn about HIV prevention and talk about the future without fears.” – Watch LOVE, UNITY & PASSION campaign video (The use of the artist’s photo has been authorized by Glenda Escalante del Monte)

 Disclaimer: None of the listed entities has profited or received benefits from our services.